laeblab/GBEX_BGI/README.md

 * [ ] Create tests

 # Long todo
-* [ ] Update to Bootstrap 5 (maybe get rid of jquery or at least upgrade to latest) or consider switching to primereact
+* Front end:
+  * Get rid of react-virtualized (unmaintained and incompatible with newer versions of react).
+Maybe switch entirely to primereact
-* [ ] Consider switching to django channels
+  * Together with re-writing the main table viewer (due to react-virtualizde), consider switching to django channels for live updates
+  * Inform frontend how to sort each column (numbers/dates/strings)
+  * Give frontend a "nice name" for columns
+* Backend
-* [ ] Move models col_display_func_dict into helpers.field_to_string for many2many fields
+  * Move models col_display_func_dict into helpers.field_to_string for many2many fields
-* [ ] Make a custom thing to check on delete whether object is used in Many-to-many relation and if so, prevent deletion
+  * Make a custom thing to check on delete whether object is used in Many-to-many relation and if so, prevent deletion
-* [ ] Inform frontend how to sort each column (numbers/dates/strings)
-* [ ] Give frontend a "nice name" for columns

 # DTU BGI Instance
-To deploy with LDAP support remember to install
+To deploy with LDAP support remember to install on server
 * libsasl2-dev
 * libldap2-dev

 ### What is this?
 This is a system for replacing excel based registration sheets with a web-based database backed solution.
-It uses Django as the backend and a custom REACT based frontend.
+It uses Django as the backend and a React based frontend.
-You setup database models and then the system should be able to understand that and create GUI and API access to them.
+You set up database models and then the system should be able to understand that and create GUI and API access to them.

 ### Quickstart
 docker-compose up -d